appellj/nuntius-bot/docs/source/01_Nuntius_Slack_Bot.md

 That's it.
 Nuntius is up and running.

 ## Integrating
-Integration can be done through the main `settings.yml` file(or in case you forked the project through the `settings.local.yml`).
-The `settings.local.yml` file will override the settings of the `settings.yml` file.

-Let's go through the various integrations.
+Nuntius integrations is done through the `hooks.yml` file.
+All the events, entities, tasks and other features(you will soon see) are listed in `hooks.yml`.
+In case you forked the project, and that the reasonable scenario, you need to create a `hooks.local.yml` in the settings directory.

+The `hooks.local.yml` allow you to override the definitions in `hooks.yml` thus gives you the option to swap everything in the system.